superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 Let's see what this looks like **in practice**.

-## Evaluating a Naive RAG using Phoenix
+## Evaluating Naive RAG using Phoenix

 We'll be using Phoenix to evaluate a Naive RAG application similar to the one we built in our [previous article](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas).